seldonian-toolkit/Engine/docs/source/getting_started.rst

         def initial_solution(X,y):
             """ Initial solution will be [0,0] """
             return np.zeros(2)

         initial_solution_fn=initial_solution

         # 8. Decide what fraction of your data to split into
         # candidate selection vs. the safety test.
         frac_data_in_safety=0.6

-        # 9. Create a spec object, using a lot of hidden defaults
+        """ 9.
+Decide what method to use for computing the high confidence upper bound on each :math:`g_{i}`.""" bound_method='ttest'

-        spec = SupervisedSpec(
+        """10.
+Create a spec object, using some hidden defaults we won't worry about here""" spec = SupervisedSpec(
             dataset=dataset,
             model_class=model_class,